 “They’ll think you did it to yourself!
 You DO hurt yourself more often than anyone else in the village.”
 Mago said, twisting it harder.

 “Why are your lips red?”
 Mago said, releasing Lupin’s ear.
 “Wait, you smell like kabacho!”

-"No I don't."
+“No I don’t.”
 Lupin said with a sly grin, while trying to get some feeling back in that pained ear.
-"Hey is my ear bruising?
-It feels bruised"
+“As if you could hold it like THAT for a week.”